susam/muboard/README.md

 * Vertical splits.
 * Input is just LaTeX, Markdown, and HTML.
 Avoids any new syntax.
 * Conforms to CommonMark specification of Markdown.
+* Conforms to GitHub Flavored Markdown (GFM), a strict superset of CommonMark.
 * Supports a [subset of LaTeX][macros] using MathJax.
 * Supports creating self-rendering distributable boards with a single line of HTML.